 These are administrative matters, there may be certain reasons for that.
 In case if that is required, then the administration may think on extending the facilitates for 24hrs as well.

 Several Universities across India ban social networking sites.
 However, many students find them to be a medium of expression and a platform to build their network and they believe that by banning these sites colleges are trying to effectively curtail their freedom of expression.
 What’s your take on this?

-I don’t know about other institutions, but there were certain reasons due to which the social networking websites were banned in RGNUL.
-However, personally, I don’t believe that any such platform that allows students to interact should be banned, if there are certain genuine reasons then those reasons must be considered and if there is a possibility that the ban could be lifted, then it should be.
+I don’t know about other institutions but there were certain reasons due to which the social networking websites were banned in RGNUL.
+However, personally, I don’t believe that any such platform that allows students to interact should be banned.
+If there are certain genuine reasons, then those reasons must be considered and if there is a possibility that the ban could be lifted, then it should be.

 Are you satisfied with placements from RGNUL?